briannelson95/wedding-planner/README.md

 - created user pages
 - added usernames to `Users` table
 - updated first time setup to include username creation

+#### 6.25.25
+- now able to see and edit event data from the individual event page

 ## Getting Started
 This is very much a work in progress but this `README` will stay up to date on working features and steps to get it running **in its current state**.
 That being said if you're interested in starting it as is, you can follow these instructions.